 Please note that a permit is required to hunt on DoC managed land on the shores of Lake Ellesmere.
 These are available from the DOC Christchurch Visitor Centre at the Christchurch i-site 28 Worcester Bvd, Christchurch.
 Opening hours: 10am to 5pm everyday (closed Christmas Day), phone (03) 379 4082 or email email@example.com

 Maimais on Lake Ellesmere

 The construction of permanent maimais on public land and Ngai Tahu lakebed at Lake Ellesmere are subject to a number of conditions.
 Approved maimai construction techniques are available on the North Canterbury page of the Fish & Game website.
-Hunters need to obtain permission from Fish & Game and DoC Robin Smith (03) 341 9100 prior to commencing work on a new maimai, however we encourage hunters to refurbish an unused existing maimai in the first instance.
+Hunters need to obtain permission from Fish & Game and the DOC Mahaanui District Office (03) 341 9100 prior to commencing work on a new maimai, however we encourage hunters to refurbish an unused existing maimai in the first instance.
 Hunters with existing maimais which have yet to be registered should contact staff at the Fish and Game office to obtain a maimai registration tag.
 There is no charge for these services.